christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-mac-osx.markdown

         brew install protobuf

+4. Download and install [Anaconda](http://continuum.io/downloads) which is a very great for managing python packages.

+        bash Anaconda-2.3.0-MacOSX-x86_64.sh

-4. Install Anaconda and the python packages
+    Install the python packages

         conda install python
         conda install numpy
         conda install hdf5

+    You can verify the path :

+        which python
+        #/Users/christopherbourez/anaconda/bin/python

 5. Clone the caffe repository